tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 As night falls, the warm glow of the cabin's lights stands in stark contrast to the darkness outside.
 My parents, ever the hosts even in times of crisis, prepare a quick meal for everyone.
 Despite the obvious worry etching their faces, they manage to maintain a calm demeanor for the kids.
 Theo and Mia, blissfully unaware of the full gravity of the situation, chat animatedly about their impromptu adventure.

-We gather around the rickety dining table, the food a welcome distraction.
+We gather around the dining table, the food a welcome distraction.

 In the middle of the meal, a shrill beep pierces the air, instantly cutting through the calm.
 It's one of the alarms we set up around the perimeter.
 Every muscle in my body tenses as I reach for the pistol tucked at my side.